do-community/cloud_haiku/_haikus/Gulcem.md

 ---
 layout: haiku
-title: Gulce
+title: Gulcem
 author: Cicek
 ---

-Gulce is the name<br>
+Gulcem is the name<br>
 This is my first sweet nickname<br>
 My kiddo likes that<br>